ZeusOfTheCrows/zeusofthecrows.github.io/web/static-sites.md

 ---
 title: Static Sites
 collection: leaf
-edit_date: 2021-10-19
+edit_date: 2021-11-01
 permalink: /:path/static-sites
 ---
 ## Static Sites

 Because I like digital archæology: a bunch of websites that I think hark back to the classic internet of everyone having a nice basic personal page with little to no JS, basic CSS, and a bunch of info/tastes.
-Also, I like the concept of the classic, interconnected internet.
+Also, I like the concept of the classic, interconnected internet. for more extreme examples, see [cities](/web/cities)

 I bear no responsibility for the contents of these pages, I just thought they were cool.